CounterpartyXCP/pyrpcwallet/README.md

 pyrpcwallet
 ==========

-Lightweigt JSON RPC wallet compatible with bitcoind
+Lightweight JSON RPC wallet compatible with bitcoind

 * same commands and same result as bitcoind JSON-RPC API
 * no need to download the blockchain